 Aside from local licensing regulations, whether a business license is required or not, there are benefits to registering your business.
 Dependent upon the business structure, you may be able to claim certain tax deductions, and eliminate the personal liability for business debts and litigation claims.
 A state registration provides your business a greater appearance of legitimacy, reduces identity theft opportunities, and also creates a presumptive ownership of your business name within your state.
 Lastly, many banks require an EIN, State Registration, and Articles of Incorporation to open a bank account.

-So before you open your small business, take the time to consider: do you want to protect your personal assets, avoid fines and penalties, and boost your business credibility?
+Before you open your small business, take the time to consider: do you want to protect your personal assets, avoid fines and penalties, and boost your business credibility?
 Be sure to consider obtaining your business licenses first.

 Are you and/or your business Florida based?
 If so and you need help with your business licenses, we’re here for you.
 Contact us here.